-Stillwater cyclists travel streets every day for exercise, transportation and recreation, so it's important that travelers notice "Share the Road" and "Bicycle Route" signs as well as the "sharrow" pavement markers.
+Stillwater cyclists travel streets every day for exercise, transportation and recreation, so it's important that travelers notice "Share the Road" and "Bicycle Route" signs as well as the sharrow (a combination of the words "share" and "arrow") pavement markers.

 Share the Road.
 Motorists should expect to share the roads with bicyclists.
-Many city streets are marked with sharrows, a combination of "share" and "arrow," that serve as visual cues for drivers to expect bicyclists along routes.
+Many city streets are marked with sharrows that serve as visual cues for drivers to expect bicyclists along routes.
 They also assist bicyclists with lateral positioning in the travel lane.

 Walking & Multi-Use Trails.
 Stillwater is also served by a number of paved and unpaved bicycle and walking trails for non-motorized forms of transit, including the Kameoka Trail Corridor.